A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Results and Discussion

 \subsection{The role of metallicity in SN progenitors}

 In the single-star progenitor channel, SESNe originate from massive WR stars, whose outer envelopes are stripped by their stellar winds \citep{conti1978}.
 The strength of line-driven wind is very sensitive to metallicity \citep{Castor1975,Kudritzki2000,Vink2001} and one may expect an increasing trend in metallicity for Types IIP, IIb, Ib and Ic with increasing degrees of envelope stripping.
 However, our result shows no significant metallicity difference between these SN types.
 It is possible that the binary progenitor channel dominates the origin of most SESNe.
 In this case, the dependence on metallicity is minimal, while binary parameters (such as orbital separation and secondary-to-primary mass ratio) exert a greater influence.
-This conclusion is consistent with those based on SN fraction \citep{Smith2011}, direct progenitor/companion detections \citep{Crockett2008,Folatelli_2015,Niu202417gkk,sun20192006jc,sun20202014c,sun20212012p,Sun20222019yvr}, nebular spectroscopy \citep{Maeda2006,Maeda2014,Maeda2015,Fang_2018}, and light curve modeling \citep{Lyman2016,Taddia2018,Woosley_2021}.
+This conclusion is consistent with those based on SN fraction \citep{Smith2011}, direct progenitor/companion detections \citep{Crockett2008,Folatelli_2015,Niu202417gkk,sun20202014c}, nebular spectroscopy \citep{Maeda2006,Maeda2014,Maeda2015,Fang_2018}, and light curve modeling \citep{Lyman2016,Taddia2018,Woosley_2021}.

+Although not as sensitive as stellar wind, the stripping of envelopes via binary interaction is not independent of metallicity.
 Recent studies suggest that Roche-lobe stripping may become significantly less efficient at low metallicities \citep{gotberg2017}.
 In high-metallicity stars, the greater opacity in the outer layers can trap radiation and the higher radiative pressure can help to expel the hydrogen envelope.
 In low-metallicity stars, however, the lower opacity allows radiation to escape more easily, thus reducing the radiative pressure and keeping the hydrogen envelope cooler and more tightly bound; therefore, it is easier for a low-metallicity mass donor to retain a significant hydrogen envelope after binary interaction, and this will result in a Type IIb, instead of a Type Ib, SN explosion.
 In our result, Type~IIb SNe seem to have the lowest metallicities, but this difference is not significant enough to support this hypothesis.
 Future studies with even larger samples will be necessary to reveal the possible metallicity differences among SN types.